 - 1. Any breach in professionalism renders a student ineligible for honors - 2.
-Any assignment submitted late or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
+Any assignment submitted late (without permission) or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student ineligible for honors - 4.
 Clinical performance and content knowledge must be exemplary to be considered for honors or high pass - 5.
-End of the clerkship NBME examination must be at the - a.
+End of clerkship NBME examination must be at the - a.
 75th percentile or higher to be eligible for Honors consideration - b.
 60th percentile or higher to be eligible for High Pass consideration - c.
 10th percentile or higher to Pass - 6.
 Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
-Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 8.
-Satisfactory documentation of at least 100 inpatient or outpatient (location of service) encounters in ETS (pass/fail) - 9.
-Satisfactory documentation of all required problems and procedures in ETS (pass/fail) - 10.
-Satisfactory completion and timely submission/upload of three clerkship educational goals in Student Academics (pass/fail) - 11.
-Satisfactory completion and timely submission/upload of interprofessional experience in Student Academics (pass/fail) - 12.
-Satisfactory completion and timely submission/upload of systems project in Student Academics (pass/fail) - 13.
-Satisfactory completion and documentation of pharmacy field trip assignment AND record as an Educational Activity in ETS (pass/fail) - 14.
-Satisfactory completion and documentation of six (6) required Aquifer Family Medicine cases AND record as an Educational Activity in ETS (pass/fail)
+Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 1.
+Satisfactory documentation of at least 100 inpatient or outpatient (location of service) encounters in ETS (pass/fail) - 2.
+Satisfactory documentation of all required problems at the indicated level of participation and location of service in ETS (pass/fail) - 3.
+Satisfactory documentation of all required procedures at the indicated level of participation and location of service in ETS (pass/fail) - 4.
+Satisfactory completion and timely submission/upload of required assignment #1 three (3) clerkship educational goals into Student Academics "Project Documents" (pass/fail) - 5.
+Satisfactory completion and timely submission/upload of required assignment #2 interprofessional experience into Student Academics "Project Documents" (pass/fail) - 6.
+Satisfactory completion and timely submission/upload of required assignment #3 systems project into Student

+- Academics "Project Documents" (pass/fail) - 7.
+Satisfactory completion and documentation of required assignment #4 pharmacy field trip by recording as an Educational Activity in ETS (pass/fail) - 8.
+Satisfactory completion and documentation of required assignment #5 six (6) required Aquifer Family Medicine Cases by recording each as an Educational Activity in ETS (pass/fail)